jr0senblum/jwalk/README.md

 elements of a JSON Array.
 * ``{select, {"name","value"}}`` which will select a subset of JSON objects from an Array that have a Member ``{"Name": "Value"}``
+* new: for set/2 and set_p/2, when the final element of a path is the atom `new', the supplied value is added to the stucture as the first element of an array, the array is created if necessary

 Examples follow.